Government help with healthcare if you’re over 65

 There’s funding from the Ministry of Health (MoH) to modify your car or other vehicle.

-If you can’t get MoH funding you can apply for a lottery grant.
+If you cannot get MoH funding you can apply for a lottery grant.

 If your partner is in a rest home or residential care